barsoom/jwt_authentication/README.md

 Simple JWT token based Single Sign On for rack-based apps.

-Use another app's login to provide access to any rack-based application for a limited time.
+Use another app's login to provide access and user data to any rack-based application for a limited time.

-This version does not provide any info about the user (email, name, etc) but it's technically possible to include that info within the JWT-token.

 NOTE: Not suitable for apps with advanced forms since it will redirect after the session timeout loosing the data.